mia-platform/documentation/docs/fast_data/configuration/projections.md

 To start importing projections from a DDL, you need to go to the Design Area, Projections Section, and create or edit a System of Records.
 Once there, in the top right corner you will find an import button, which will open a Modal that will guide you through the import process.

-On the first page, you will need to provide two information:
+On the first page, you will need to specify a topic pattern:

 #### Topic pattern